- SCU Home Page

 Foundation II (19 Units)

 Any course offered in conjunction with the MBA program, with the exception of those otherwise required, is considered an elective.
-Typically more than 40 electives are offered within an academic year.
 For descriptions of elective courses, see Chapter 18 of this bulletin.
 New courses are continually being developed.
 Please contact the Graduate Business Programs Office for information on new electives scheduled after this bulletin was finalized.

 Santa Clara University’s MBA program has a general management perspective but also requires students to complete a concentration as a requirement for graduation.
 Students must declare a concentration when they begin the program but can change their selection at any time.
 Fifteen of the required 23 elective units are needed to earn a concentration.
 A concentration will be reflected on a student’s official transcript if the concentration is declared when the student petitions to graduate and all completed courses required for the concentration at the time the degree is awarded.
 Although the awarded concentration will appear on the student’s official degree transcript, the concentration does not appear on the student’s diploma.

 Santa Clara’s MBA program currently offers six concentrations, the requirements for which are detailed below.
 Appropriate experimental courses (3696) and 1-unit courses may count toward a concentration if approved; consult the Graduate Business Programs Office for the petition procedure for such courses if not listed.
 Coursework completed outside of Santa Clara University will not satisfy a concentration requirement.

-As a result of the dynamic nature of concentrations and course offerings, changes to concentration requirements are made throughout the academic year.
+As a result of the dynamic nature of concentrations and course offerings, changes to concentration requirements may occur throughout the academic year.
 Consult with the Graduate Business Office, or the relevant concentration website , for the most recent concentration requirements.

 Each concentration has a faculty coordinator(s).
 The coordinators are available to assist students in making decisions about their concentrations and for approving new and experimental courses that may count toward the concentration.
 Additionally, concentration coordinators organize topical events in conjunction with the Graduate Business Programs Team.